OldemarCRC/JavaScript-practice-1/README.md

 I am doing this change just to see how this works.
 This is another change to use git pull from my local repository.
+This line is to change my local repository and push the changes into my GitHub repository, using git push.